22 June 2018

 In Mexico, all imports must be accompanied by an import declaration, which must contain a broad range of information including a commercial invoice (must include information about the place and date of issue, name and domicile of the consignee, detailed description of the merchandise and name and domicile of the seller), a bill of lading or airway bill, documents showing compliance with non-tariff regulations and restrictions, certificates of origin, applicability of antidumping duties, documents demonstrating guarantee of payments of additional duties when imports appear to be undervalued, and information allowing identification, analysis and control of the imports (such as serial number, brand, model or technical specifications).

-As of December 2012, Mexico applies no anti-dumping (AD) order on Hong Kong’s exports.
+As of December 2017, Mexico applies no anti-dumping (AD) order on Hong Kong’s exports.
 On the other hand, the transition duties imposed by Mexico on a range of Chinese mainland products were eliminated on 12 December 2011.
 Yet, the Mexican government has stressed that regular AD and safeguard actions against Chinese mainland products may be initiated to protect the domestic apparel, footwear and other sectors from injurious competition from abroad.
-As it now stands, Mexico applies 13 AD measures on imports from the Chinese mainland and has one ongoing investigation, while it does not apply any AD measures on imports from Hong Kong or countervailing (CV) measures on imports from the Chinese mainland or Hong Kong.
+As it now stands, Mexico applies several AD measures on Chinese imports such as hydraulic bottle jacks, mushrooms and seamless steel tubing, while it has initiated a number of investigation cases on imports such as children’s bicycles and certain steel products from the Chinese mainland, while it does not apply any countervailing (CV) measures on imports from the Chinese mainland or Hong Kong.

 Basically, Mexican product standard regulations can be classified under two categories, namely mandatory technical regulations (NOMs) including labelling requirements, issued by government agencies and ministries, and voluntary standards (NMXs) issued by recognised national standardisation bodies.
 In short, most of the standards and certificates are in line with US standards, so that Hong Kong companies can have their products tested and certified before shipment in Hong Kong or the Chinese mainland.